 From budgeting advice and tips on establishing your priorities pre-renovation, to updates that can be achieved on a DIY basis, we've got you covered when it comes to the easiest ways to cut the cost of your bathroom remodel.

 For more tips on how to plan, cost and design a bathroom, browse our complete guide.
 Then, for a realistic insight into the costs of renovating a bathroom, our guide answers the age old question: how much does a bathroom cost?
 For design tips, look no further than our budget bathroom decorating ideas.

 1. Consider your priorities

-Be economical with bathroom materials by creating focal points in specific places.
+Tiles are a great example of how you can be economical with bathroom materials by creating focal points in specific places.
 ‘Tile some feature areas and leave the rest painted,’ says experienced renovator Jason Orme.
 ‘Focus on the splash zones around the bath, shower and behind the basin to maximise impact.’